dgageot/repet/documentation/workbook-en.md

 }
 ```

-Here's a corresponding tests :
+Here's a corresponding tests:
-Yes it's a test based on data, no it's not perfect, yes it's a good exapple of unit testing.
+Yes it's a test based on data, no it's not perfect, yes it's a good example of unit testing.

 ```java
 import org.junit.Test;